NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     3 - Disparity from full-resolution images at a sparse number of points.
        This is an advanced option for terrain having snow and no large-scale features.
-It is described in :numref:`sparse-disp`.
+It is described in :numref:`sparse_disp`.

     For large images, bigger than MOC-NA, using the low-resolution disparity seed is a definitive plus.
 Smaller images such as Cassini